 4/1.16/3.4.6 Meteorological-satellite service in the frequency band 18-18.4 GHz3

 In this frequency band the meteorological-satellite earth station and non-GSO ESIMs are both receiving.
-Footnote RR No. 5.519 allocates the bands 18-18.3 GHz in Region 2 and 18.1-18.4 GHz in Regions 1 and 3 to the meteorological-satellite service (space-to-Earth) on a primary basis.
-Therefore, the interference environment with respect to meteorological-satellite receiving stations would be unchanged as long as the non-GSO FSS space stations transmitting to aeronautical and maritime ESIMs will operate in the same manner as traditional non-GSO FSS space stations (i.e., in the space-to-Earth direction with no change in transmit parameters).
+RR No. 5.519 allocates the bands 18-18.3 GHz in Region 2 and 18.1-18.4 GHz in Regions 1 and 3 to the meteorological-satellite service (space-to-Earth) on a primary basis.
+Therefore, the interference environment with respect to meteorological-satellite receiving stations would be unchanged as long as the non-GSO FSS space stations transmitting to aeronautical and maritime non-GSO ESIMs will operate in the same manner as traditional non-GSO FSS space stations (i.e., in the space-to-Earth direction with no change in transmit parameters).

-[4/1.16/3.4.7 Inter-satellite service
+4/1.16/3.4.7 Potential satellite-to-satellite links NOTE: Provisions with regards to satellite-to-satellite links may be determined by WRC-23 under agenda item 1.17.

+[Editor’s note: the title of this sub section may need to be changed based on the decision of WRC-23 towards AI1.17]

-4/1.16/3.5.7.1 F bands 18.1-18.6 GHz, 29.5-30.0 GHz, 18.8-19.3 GHz and 19.7-20.2 GHz
+4/1.16/3.4.7.1 frequency bands 18.1-18.6 GHz,18.8-19.3 GHz and 19.7-20.2 GHz

-[This section may be required to address sharing with inter-satellite service allocations considered under WRC-23 agenda item 1.17]

-[TBD]] ESIMsESIMsESIMs[TBD]]
+In these frequency bands, non-GSO ESIMs are receiving.
+Therefore, the interference environment for potential satellite-to-satellite links is expected to remain unchanged in these frequency bands.

+4/1.16/3.4.7.2 frequency bands 27.5-29.1 GHz and 29.5-30 GHz

+In these frequency bands, non-GSO ESIMs characteristics should remain within the envelope characteristics of typical earth stations associated with the satellite system with which these earth stations communicate.
+Therefore, the coexistence of non-GSO ESIMs with potential satellite-to-satellite links should be ensured through the same measures established for the coexistence with FSS under agenda item 1.17, if any.

 4/1.16/3.5 Interference management and mitigation mechanism